 When you first look at the demographics section, your initial question may be why colleges want this information.
 Essentially, your answers will be used for demographic purposes.
 Colleges want to have a record of how many members from each given demographic fill out their specific application.

 Chances are you’ve seen a college’s admissions statistics page online at some point.
 Many schools highlight some demographic information on their applicant pool on their websites, and most of that information is based on what students provide on the Common App (or school specific applications with similar questions).
 This is useful both for potential applicants and for the colleges themselves.

-Additionally, having demographic information on record allows colleges to see which groups are well represented in their pool, and which groups aren’t.
+Additionally, having demographic information on record allows colleges to see which groups are well-represented in their pool and which groups aren’t.
 This can be especially beneficial when colleges are deciding how they should direct their outreach efforts to potential applicants.
-For instance, if one group is particularly underrepresented in this admissions cycle, colleges may make a stronger effort to reach out to potential applicants from that group in the next cycle.
+For instance, if one group is particularly underrepresented in a given admissions cycle, colleges may make a stronger effort to reach out to potential applicants from that group in the next cycle.

 This information, specifically with regards to race and ethnicity, can also be used for affirmative action purposes.
 Some universities take into account race and ethnicity when evaluating applicants, and this may be one consideration in the holistic admissions process employed by many schools.

 Underrepresented minorities (URMs), such as African American, Hispanic/Latino, and Native American students, may be given an extra advantage in admissions.
 Additionally, white and Asian American students may be held to higher admissions standards.
 Each school has a slightly different approach to affirmative action, and there’s no way to determine just how much of a role race and ethnicity play across the board.
 However, affirmative action is one reason why colleges want your demographic information.

 Keep in mind that you are not obligated to answer any question in this section.
 All questions are entirely optional, and whether or not you choose to respond is up to you.
 You should ultimately do whatever you feel comfortable with.